srlabs/phink/README.md

 # 🐙 Phink

-**Phink** is a blazing-fast⚡ ink! smart-contract property-based coverage-guided fuzzer.
-It allows ink! developpers to integrate inviolable properties into their smart contract testing workflow, providing them with the tools to automatically detect vulnerabilities and ensure contract reliability before deployment.
+**Phink** is a blazing-fast⚡, property-based, coverage-guided fuzzer for ink! smart contracts.
+It enables developers to embed inviolable properties into their smart contract testing workflows, equipping them with automatic tools to detect vulnerabilities and ensure contract reliability before deployment.

 ## Install